Designing Medicines for Ease-of-Swallowing

 - Size.
 Sponsors point to FDA guidance on “sprinkle” size2; however, the guidance was based on adult swallowability studies.
 Mastication is a complex physiological process that enables food to be size-reduced and swallowed.
 It requires coordination of bones, muscles, teeth and soft tissues – all of which change during physiological development.

 - Quantity.
-Studies to assess the suitability of mini-tablets for pediatric dosing generally compare ease-of-swallowing of 1 or 2 mini-tablets (MTs) to a small von age, it’s not uncommon for pediatric doses to require the administration of 10 or dozens on MTs.
+Studies to assess the suitability of mini-tablets for pediatric dosing generally compare ease-of-swallowing of 1 or 2 mini-tablets (MTs) to a small liquid volume (3-5mL), without regard to dose equivalency.
+It’s not uncommon for pediatric doses to require the administration of 10 or dozens on MTs.

 - Functional Coating.
 Oral solid dosage forms may be coated for a variety of reasons – aesthetics, controlled release, ease-of-swallowing or taste masking.
 Importantly, the properties and performance of multiple coated mini-tablets is markedly different than a single tablet.
 MTs need to maintain structural integrity during dose preparation and administration to ensure proper drug release and stability.
 Depending on the surface properties, mini-tablets may agglomerate into a large mass in the saliva (or dosing vehicle) increasing the propensity of the patient to chew for particle size reduction.
 Unlike most liquids, mini-tablets may adhere to gums, teeth, and palate thereby increasing residence time in the oral cavity and sustained release of API bitterness, for example.
 In addition, mucosal adhesion of MTs in the throat may trigger coughing or choking (if lodged further down the alimentary canal).